 Q: How long will contacts of positive COVID-19 cases be required to quarantine?

 A negative test does not release an individual from quarantine.
-The test measures if someone is currently infected with the virus, and it can take up to 14 days for an infection to develop after being exposed.
-For this reason, quarantine needs to last the full 14 days, even if you have a negative test result after being exposed.
+The test measures if someone is currently infected with the virus, and it can take time for an infection to develop after being exposed.
+For this reason, you can’t “test out” of quarantine, even if you have a negative test result after being exposed.

 Q: What resources will a person in isolation or quarantine require?